 Tell all staff and volunteers that the NMU Police Department will send them an e-mail asking for information such as their legal name and where they have lived.
 At the same time, they will receive a link to our NMU policy and guidelines for their review.
 If you have indicated that they will drive during the program, they will be asked for a driver's license number as well.
 The NMU PD will use the information to do an annual background check.
 Only the NMU PD will see the results.
 If there are details that require clarification, the staff or volunteer will be contacted by NMU PD.
 The program administrator will never know the details of the background or driving check; he or she will only be notified if any potential staff or volunteer is not eligible to work with youth under NMU's policy.
 Note that ineligibility to work at a youth program or to drive may not mean that anything is "bad."
 It may simply mean that NMU PD was not able to locate information in time for the event or that the staff or volunteer was outside the policy guidelines for some other reason (such as being too young under our policy to drive minors).
 If there is exclusionary information that is identified on the background check, the potential staff member or volunteer will be contacted and given an opportunity to either explain, or to show how the information is for someone else with a similar name.
 This process of giving time for review and explanation is called an "Adverse Action" procedure and is regulated by law.

 The program administrator chooses when to conduct training.
-For short programs, training may be on the day of the program.
-Collecting the staff and volunteer code of conduct before the program begins will expedite the training process.
+For short programs, training may be on the day of the program and prior to the start of the program.
+Collecting the staff and volunteer code of conduct forms before the program begins will expedite the training process.
 Longer training, such as concussion and first aid training for sport camps, will take longer and should be schedule in advance of the program start date.

 Enter the names of all persons who will work or volunteer on the background check form.
-NMU Police Department has a database of all background checks performed and will mark those who have passed within the prior twelve months as passing (as long as no new information has become available to the NMU PD).
+NMU Police Department has a database of all background checks performed and will mark those who have completed and passed within the prior twelve months as passing (as long as no new information has become available to the NMU Police Department).
 Each background check form must include the name of every staff or volunteer for that program.
-The program administrator must not exclude or skip any volunteer or staff member from the background check form for any reason.
+The program administrator must not exclude or skip any volunteer or staff member from the background check for any reason.

 It is best practice to check the government issued picture identification of any program staff or volunteer who you do not know before they work with children.
-This is to ensure that the information submitted for a background check matches the person who arrives to work at the registered program.
+This is to ensure that the information submitted for the background check matches the person who arrives to work at the registered program.
 It is also best practice to have name badges or tags prepared for all staff and volunteers working the program to help ensure that extra or unverified persons do not join the program.